ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 }
 ```

-This code creates a reference to the client certificate in the Key Vault.
+This code creates a 'certificate' resource that is a reference to the client certificate in the Key Vault.
 The `secretIdentifier` property is set to the `secretUri` of the client certificate secret in the Key Vault.
 This is the URI that can be used to always get the latest version of the secret.

 The last step is to update the backend to use the client certificate for authentication.
 Replace the current `testBackend` resource with the following code: